What Happens If You Sign a Prenup and Get Divorced? Key Details You Need to Know

 Spousal Support Considerations

 Prenups can establish the framework for spousal support, also known as alimony.
 This contractual clarity often prevents contentious disputes during divorce proceedings.
 In the absence of a prenup, courts assess spousal support based on several factors, such as the length of the marriage, each spouse’s financial circumstances, and both parties’ future earning potential.
 However, a well-structured prenup can set predefined terms for alimony, including duration and amount, or even waive spousal support altogether.
-It’s crucial for these provisions to adhere to state laws and fairness standards at the time of signing to ensure enforceability.
+These provisions must adhere to state laws and fairness standards at the time of signing to ensure enforceability.
 This careful planning can help streamline divorce negotiations, giving both parties a clear financial roadmap.

 Emotional and Psychological Impact